You're here because you're interested in learning about the 10

 According to western astrology, the zodiac sign of people born on August 10

-Peridot is birthstone for people born on 10
+Peridot is the gemstone of people born on 10

 When you were born, there were many famous people in history who were born on the same day as you but in different years.
 The following are famous people in history who commemorate birthdays on August 10